OneMadGypsy/fuzzquery/docs/source/tokens.rst

 total
   The number of times an approximation was made or the combined score of those approximations limit
   The maximum number of allowed approximations.
-Also referred to as ``x``
+Also referred to as ``x``. term a group of consecutive, non-whitespace characters

 Overview
 --------